Solicitor & Team Leader

 Magistrates’ Court, Police Station, Youth Court, Crime and Investigation

-Neil is a solicitor in the Magistrates Court team and is based at our office in Bristol.
+Neil is a Solicitor and Team Leader in the Magistrates Court team and is based at our office in Bristol.
 As an accredited duty solicitor, Neil represents clients at both the Police Station and the Magistrates Court in Bristol and the surrounding areas.

 Neil has experience in providing advice and assistance and representation to clients accused of a variety of offences including serious assaults, sexual offences, fraud, burglary and theft; as well as defending our private clients charged with motoring offences including driving with excess alcohol, driving with drugs, speeding and failing to provide a specimen.